Written Educational Content

-Libby is a clinical psychology doctoral student and a full-time Content Writer/Content Creator passionate about psychology, social-emotional learning, behavior management, and mental health.
+Libby is a Content Writer/Content Creator passionate about psychology, social-emotional learning, behavior management, and mental health.
 Libby majored in psychology at Arizona State University, receiving the Dean’s Medal in Psychology for academic excellence and the Smith Marshall Psychology award.
-She has a background working with children and adolescents from underserved communities and those with histories of traumatic experiences.
-She combines her passions for writing and love of helping others to create content that informs the public about psychology, mental health, self-care, ACEs, and social-emotional learning topics.
+She is a former clinical psychology doctoral student with a background in working with children and adolescents from underserved communities and those with histories of traumatic experiences.
+She combines her passions for writing and love of helping others to create content that informs the public about psychology, mental health, self-care, culture, ACEs, and social-emotional learning topics.

 Creating a clear plan, providing an organized physical space, and teaching behavioral and procedural expectations are effective ways to help prevent challenging behavior.
 Consider the following strategies to help promote appropriate behavior while preventing or reducing challenging behaviors.